ThomasK33/rcpsp.rs/README.md

 ## Benchmarks

+One can perform Criterion benchmarks by executing:

 ```bash
 cargo bench
 ```

+The location of the generated report is: `target/criterion/report/index.html`.

 ## Running the scheduler binary

-To run the scheduler in debug mode, one should execute:
+To run the scheduler in debug mode, without LLVM optimizations applied, one should execute:

 ```bash
 cargo run -- schedule ./examples/j30.sm/j3045_10.sm --swr 15 --tls 100 --misb 1500 --noi 3000 -p -v
 ```

-To run a release build of the scheduler, one should:
+To run a release build of the scheduler, with LLVM optimizations on, one should:

 ```bash
 cargo run --release -- schedule ./examples/j30.sm/j3045_10.sm --swr 15 --tls 100 --misb 1500 --noi 3000 -p -v